Wrestling mask

 A wrestling mask is a fabric-based mask that some professional wrestlers wear as part of their in-ring persona or gimmick.
-Professional wrestlers have been using masks as far back as 1915 and they are still widely used today, especially in Lucha Libre in Mexico.
+Professional wrestlers have been using masks as far back as 1915 and they are still widely used today, especially in Mexican lucha libre.

 History

 At the 1865 World's Fair, Theobaud Bauer debuted the mask, wrestling as "The Masked Wrestler" in Paris, France.
 He continued wrestling using the mask throughout France as part of a circus troupe in the 1860s before moving on to the United States in the early 1870s.